RaineXael/mobirss2/savedata-logic.md

 This is where it gets interesting.
 We would load the [SiteURL|ArticleURL] key to get the article information.
 This includes HTML information for the webview as well as a URL to go to the external site.

 Yeah let's implement this 🔥

+## Notes
+Nevermind, Tamberlane still takes forever to load.
+I'd have to segment it even more so I can at least add a loading bar

+But at the same time most feeds don't just dump their entire comic base (afaik)

+YEAH it would be best if we separate this more.
+Maybe even pagenate it using key values? 🤔